 The first red flag is the proprietary blends they use.

-Along with that, we don’t know the quality or potency of the active compounds in each plant extract.
-It is nice to see their label shows 20% ginsenosides or 70% kavalactones, but we don’t even know how much ginseng or kava is in their to begin with to make that information useful.
+It is nice to see their label shows 20% ginsenosides or 70% kavalactones, but we don’t even know how much ginseng or kava is in there to begin with to make that information useful.

 Elimidrol contains multiple ingredients that may help to boost epinephrine/ norepinephrine but also contain ingredients that inhibit these neurotransmitters.
 Not to mention they combined zinc and copper which compete for absorption in the gut.

-Another thing that makes Elimidrol fall short is its use of the cheapest and least absorbable minerals on the market.
-Adding to all of this is the fact the manufacturer of Elimidrol, Sunrise Nutraceuticals, lost a federal lawsuit about making false claims about helping opiate withdraws.
+Adding to all of this is the fact the manufacturer of Elimidrol, Sunrise Nutraceuticals, settled a federal lawsuit which alleged that the company made deceptive claims about the product’s ability to alleviate opiate withdrawal symptoms.
 All they did was change their marketing and keep the formula which is why we see things like oat bran and milk thistle unnecessarily in the proprietary blends.

 While Elimidrol may list some popular nootropic ingredients, the formulation just doesn’t make sense.
-The company’s history shows they are difficult to trust and that is made even more apparent by their choice in raw material quality.
-Based on these factors, Elimidrol is not likely to work safely when it comes to mood support.
+The company’s history shows they are difficult to trust and, based on factors discussed in this review, it is our opinion that Elimidrol is not likely to work safely when it comes to mood support.

 Claims vs. Reality

 The Elimidrol website makes a lot of claims about their product.
 Their website is also the only place you can find reviews from supposed customers.
 It’s difficult to gauge how well this product actually works.
-Again, the quality of their ingredients and proprietary blend make it difficult to accurately assess whether or not the product can live up to its hype.
+Again, the proprietary blend make it difficult to accurately assess whether or not the product can live up to its hype.

 Who is Elimidrol best for?

 This product would be best for individuals with mild mood imbalances at worst.
 It may be good for a little boost of mental energy/focus for the average person as well.
-But, because of the contradictory formulation and the questionable quality of ingredients anyone with moderate or worse mental health issues should not try this product.
+But, because of the unclear formulation and the company’s history with the FTC, anyone with moderate or worse mental health issues should not try this product.